 Finally, there is physical activity.
 It is the only calorie outlet that you have control over.
 It is the most variable factor that determines whether you burn 1000 calories a day, or not.
 Depending on the level of physical activity, one may burn up to 20% of calories (7).

 Not all physical activity is exercise.
-Cleaning, moving from one place to another, and other simple daily tasks are an energy outlet.
+Cleaning, moving from one place to another, and other simple daily tasks are energy outlets.
 Burning calories through such activities are called Non-Exercise Activity Thermogenesis (NEAT) (8).
 Exercise, on the other hand, is intentional and has the potential to burn many more calories.

 Is It Possible And Healthy To Burn 1000 Calories A Day?